Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

             flash('Deleted %s.' % title)
         redirect_to('pages')

 Again we use the :func:`@authenticate_form` decorator along with :func:`secure_form` used in :file:`templates/index.mako`.
-We're expecting potentially multiple titles, so we use ``request.POST.getall(key)`` to return a list of titles.
+We're expecting potentially multiple titles, so we use :meth:`request.POST.getall` to return a list of titles.
 The titles are used to identify and load the :class:`Page` objects, which are then deleted.

 We use the SQL ``IN`` operator to match multiple titles in one query.
 We can do this via the more flexible :meth:`filter` method which can accept an :meth:`in_` clause created via the title column's attribute.